willtmc/mclemore-payment-form/README.md

 For a full production implementation, you'll need to:

-1. Create a server-side API endpoint that accepts auction code and consignor ID
+1. Create a server-side API endpoint that accepts auction code and Seller ID
 2. Implement proper authentication and data retrieval from your database
-3. Return the consignor statement data to populate the form
+3. Return the seller statement data to populate the form
 4. Add server-side validation for all submitted data
 5. Set up secure email notifications for form submissions